 6. Occupancy Permit

 The last thing you need before you lay your sheets for a first night’s rest at your newly constructed home, renovation, etc, is a final assurance that it passes health and safety requirements.

 In most cases, a building permit will contain a condition that an occupancy permit has to be issued before a building may be occupied.
 These are issued by the building surveyor when your building is considered suitable for use and occupation.
 It is an offense to move into your home prior to this consent and you could be charged or fined.

 Not to rush every little detail – An occupancy permit may be issued notwithstanding incomplete minor works such as paint jobs or incomplete fittings.

 7. Advantages of being an owner-builder

-With all these numerous hoops and loops to jump through, you may wonder why anyone would take on the responsibility of becoming an owner-builder.
+With all these numerous hoops and hoops to jump through, you may wonder why anyone would take on the responsibility of becoming an owner-builder.

-The fact remains that home-owner building has become increasingly popular because of the amount of say that one has over the design and aesthetic of one’s own dwelling.
-Being in charge of your own building works also gives you control over budgeting and makes your project cost efficient according to your preferred materials and standards.
-Combining the two, allows for your own time management according to the rate at which you find your home inspiration.
+The fact remains that home-owner building has become increasingly popular because of the amount of saying that one has over the design and aesthetic of one’s own dwelling.
+Being in charge of your own building works also gives you control over budgeting and makes your project cost-efficient according to your preferred materials and standards.
+Combining the two allows for your own time management according to the rate at which you find your home inspiration.

 Feel free to contact Boutique Lawyers on 1300 556 140 for a free 30 min initial consultation if you wish to have a discussion about your plans to build.